QBDI/QBDI/docs/source/get_started-frida.rst

     vm.call(functionPtr, []);

-If you ever want to pass arguments to your callback, this can be done via the **data** argument :
+If you ever want to pass custom arguments to your callback, this can be done via the **data** argument:

 .. code-block:: javascript

-    // This callback is used to count the number of basicblocks executed var userData = { counter: 0};
+    // this callback is used to count the number of basic blocks executed var userData = { counter: 0};
     var BasicBlockCallback = vm.newVMCallback(function(vm, evt, gpr, fpr, data) {
         data.counter++;